JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

     - 2 Tbsp ketchup
     - 2 packages Japanese curry roux (400–460 g)

-!!! abstract inline "For Serving"
+!!! abstract "For Serving"
     - Cooked Japanese short-grain rice

-**Instructions:**

-1. **Prepare Ingredients:**
+**Prepare Ingredients:**

 - Cut onions into thick wedges.
 - Peel and cut carrots into rolling wedges.
 - Peel and quarter potatoes, soaking them in water for 15 minutes.
 - Grate ginger and apple, and mince garlic.
 - Trim excess fat from chicken thighs, cut into bite-sized pieces, and season with black pepper.

-2. **Cook Curry:**
+**Cook Curry:**

 - Heat oil in a large pot over medium heat.
 Sauté onions for 5 minutes until translucent.
 - Add garlic and ginger, mixing well.
 - Add chicken and cook until no longer pink on the outside.
 - Pour in chicken stock, then add grated apple, honey, soy sauce, and ketchup.
 - Add carrots and potatoes.
 Simmer, covered, on medium-low heat for 15 minutes, stirring occasionally.

-3. **Add Curry Roux:**
+**Add Curry Roux:**

 - Turn off heat.
 Dissolve curry roux cubes in a ladleful of cooking liquid, then stir into the pot.
 Repeat until all roux is incorporated.
 - Simmer uncovered on medium-low heat for 5–10 minutes, stirring frequently, until thickened.

-4. **Serve:**
+**Serve:**

 - Serve curry with steamed Japanese short-grain rice.
 Optionally garnish with Japanese pickled vegetables.

 **Notes:**

 - Substitute chicken with beef, pork, shrimp, tofu, or vegetables as desired.
 - Adjust salt to taste if using unsalted curry roux.
 - For russet potatoes, add them in the last 15–20 minutes of cooking to prevent disintegration.